 Gjensidige holds its annual general meeting by the end of April each year, as set forth in our articles of association.
-General meetings are called by the board of directors with at least 21 days' written notice to all shareholders with a known residence and supporting information is prepared in accordance with the recommendation in the Code of Practice.
-The chair of the board of directors or another person designated by the board of directors, and the general meeting elects a person to chair the general meeting.
+General meetings are called by the Board with at least 21 days' written notice to all shareholders with a known residence, and supporting information is prepared in accordance with law and the recommendations in the Code of Practice.
+The chair of the Board or another person designated by the Board, and the general meeting elects a person to chair the general meeting.

-Gjensidige's annual general meeting in 2023 was held as a hybrid meeting (shareholders could choose between physical or electronic attendance).
-The solution was considered to be safe and satisfactory in order to safeguard shareholder rights.
-Shareholders who participated had the opportunity to ask questions and vote directly for each item on the agenda regardless of whether they participated electronically or physically.
-Prior to the meeting, the shareholders had ample opportunity to contact the Company to clarify matters or to get help to put forward items to the meeting agenda.
+Gjensidige's annual general meeting in 2024 was held as a hybrid meeting (shareholders were given the option to choose between physical or electronic attendance).
+The Board deemed this solution prudent in ensuring that the shareholders' rights were adequately protected.
+Shareholders who participated were given the opportunity to ask questions and vote directly on each item on the agenda, regardless of whether they participated electronically or physically.
+Prior to the meeting, the shareholders had the opportunity to contact the Company to ask questions or to get help to put forward items to the meeting agenda.

 Deviation: The Board is aware that the Code of Practice recommends individual voting for each candidate to the board of directors and nomination committee.
 However, board elections are demanding in Norwegian financial undertakings, partly because of statutory suitability requirements and partly because of statutory requirements pertaining to the combined expertise of the board of directors as a whole.
 Board elections in Gjensidige are therefore organized as one vote on the nomination committee's overall recommendation for the board composition.
-All shareholders may submit proposals for candidates, and the nomination committee contacts the biggest shareholders in writing.
-All submitted views are considered.
-The Board considers this process to be very important to the company's business, position and further development.
+The Board emphasizes that the election and nomination process is extensive.
+All shareholders can submit candidate proposals, and the largest shareholders are contacted in writing by the nomination committee.
+All received opinions are considered.
+The Board believes that this work is very important for the company's operations, position, and further development.